-Think of the words you'd use to describe the best plastic surgeons in Columbia, Kansas City, and throughout Missouri.
+Think of the words you'd use to describe the best plastic surgeons in Columbia, Jefferson City, and throughout Missouri.
 Trustworthy, of course.
-Board-certified.
+Board certified.
 Experienced and innovative.
 Professional.
 Caring.

 It's a description tailored for Dr. John J. Seaberg.
 He has performed countless plastic surgery procedures but remains at the cutting edge of his field.
 His demeanor communicates both professional authority and personal warmth.
 And he earns the trust of his patients, listening closely during consultations and offering his expertise to help guide them to their cosmetic surgery goals.

 If you are considering a cosmetic procedure in Columbia and are looking for a plastic surgeon, request a consultation online, or call us at (573) 443-5500 to schedule an appointment.

 Training and experience matter in plastic surgery.
 Equally important is the ability to communicate with patients, listening to their aesthetic goals and desires.
 Dr. Seaberg combines the technical skills he's honed during his career with a natural ability to connect with people on a personal level.

 Whether a woman is seeking a breast lift after having children or a patient wants to improve the shape of his or her nose through rhinoplasty, Dr. Seaberg will walk patients through each step of the procedure.

 Dr. Seaberg is certified by both the American Board of Surgery and The American Board of Plastic Surgery.
 He has practiced in Columbia since 1987, when he finished at the University of Missouri as chief resident of plastic surgery.
 His medical education began at the University of Oklahoma, where he earned his medical degree in 1980.